cs1302uga/cs1302-ce06/README.md

 ![Approved for: Spring 2020](https://img.shields.io/badge/Approved%20for-Spring%202020-blue)

 This class exercise is designed to get you acquainted with Interfaces in Java.
+When a seasoned programmer or potential employer asks you if you know Object-Oriented Programming (OOP), they do not mean, "do you know classes and objects?"
+That's basic enough that it's assumed!
+Instead, they mean, "do you know the pillars of OOP?"
+The pillars of OOP are interfaces, inheritance, and polymorphism.
+In this exercise, we continue the exploration of interfaces and interface-based polymorphism that you started with the posted readings/videos.

 ## Prerequisite Knowledge